 link href="css/bootstrap.min.css" rel="stylesheet"

-This is the part where we add the Bootstrap core CSS.
+is where we add the Bootstrap core CSS.

-The framework is also very flexible and can accommodate almost every need for front end web development.
-Its best abilities include, but are not limited to giving responsive features that allow web pages to work optimally on all screen sizes.
+The Bootstrap framework is flexible and robust enough to accommodate almost every need for front-end website development.
+Its best feature is the design templates that make web pages work optimally on all screen sizes.

 Despite having a slight learning curve, it comes with plenty of resources to help you get started.
 Some of the best learning platforms include the Bootstrap documentation page and IT-centered forums like Stack Overflow.

 We hope this article answered the question of what bootstrap is and helped you understand the benefits of using it in web development and web design.